Buehler gets the start for Dodgers in Game 6 of NLCS

 Buehler also pitched on short rest in Game 4 of the NL Division Series, going 4 1/3 innings against the San Francisco Giants.
 He gave up one run and three hits.

-Scherzer, a three-time Cy Young Award winner acquired by the Dodgers from Washington just before the trade deadline, complained of a dead arm after starting Game 2 of the NLCS on just two days’ rest after a 13-pitch save in the clincher of the Division Series.
+Scherzer, a three-time Cy Young Award winner acquired from Washington just before the trade deadline, complained of a dead arm after starting Game 2 of the NLCS on just two days’ rest after a 13-pitch save in the clincher of the Division Series.

-The Dodgers did not immediately say why he was scrubbed from his scheduled start, but his right arm had clearly not recovered from his 4 1/3-inning stint last Sunday.
+The Dodgers scrubbed him from his scheduled start because his right arm had still not recovered from his 4 1/3-inning stint last Sunday.

+Scherzer had been telling his manager that “it will turn and it will feel good when I wake up and I’ll know.
+And then it just didn’t get to that point,” Roberts said.

+After watching Scherzer throw again before Saturday’s game, Roberts is “very, very confident” that his ace would be able to start Game 7 if the Dodgers forced a deciding contest.

+“What he will be able to give us and how long, I don’t know the answer.
+I don’t think anybody does,” Roberts said.
+“But as far as him taking the baseball tomorrow, if we put ourselves in that position, I think I feel very confident.”

-The 37-year-old threw 79 pitches, gave up four hits and two runs, and struck out seven.
+The 37-year-old threw 79 pitches in Game 2, gave up four hits and two runs, and struck out seven.
 He did not get a decision in Atlanta’s 5-4 win.

+It’s not the first time Scherzer has been scratched from a pivotal postseason game.
+In 2019 with Washington, he woke up the morning of World Series Game 5 with a sore neck and opted against making his start that night.
+He pitched Game 7 instead, delivering two-run ball over five innings in a 6-2 win over Houston.

+“He’s pitched through a lot of things over the last seven, eight years that I’ve seen, and he’s not pitched through some things,” longtime teammate Trea Turner said of Scherzer.
+“He knows when his body’s available to go or not.
+So I think if he could, he would definitely be out there.”

 With Scherzer out, the Dodgers had few other options other than going back to Buehler, who was initially set to pitch Game 7 if the series made it that far.